SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/index.md

 ```

 * `value` - JSON object. `task` described [here](#task-object).
-* `checkpoints` - only returned if entity with specified id is a route.
+* `checkpoints` - only returned if entity with specified ID is a route.
 Contains all checkpoints of this route. `checkpoint`
 object described [here](./checkpoint.md#checkpoint-object).

 #### errors

-* 201 – Not found in the database (if there is no task with such an id).
+* 201 – Not found in the database (if there is no task with such an ID).

 ***